 Animals in Buildings

 If given enough exits, animals are usually able to leave on their own if possible.
-Please call our wildlife hotline for more details or advice at 780-914-4118.
+The best course of action would be to block all sources of light except the exit.
+Please call our wildlife helpline for more details or advice at 780-914-4118.
 You can also call a wildlife control company, like Battle River Wildlife Management.

 Birds in Chimneys